Arthritis and Musculoskeletal Conditions

 Hydrotherapy- spinal, arm and leg strengthening in a short circuit of exercises.
 This is an easy, enjoyable strengthening programme you can do in chest deep water.
 Most of it is done with your feet on the bottom so you feel safe and secure.
 Also is good for your posture and spinal pain.

 This is Winston, one of the Physiotherapists from East Brighton Physiotherapy Centre, wanting to deliver some exercises that can be done whilst many are working from home.

 Core strengthening exercises 1.
 On your back

 This video show you how to adapt use of a lap top for sitting and standing desk work at home using simple equipment available at home.
 If possible you should change posture between sitting and standing every 1- 2 hours through the working day to minimise strain and the development of pain in your body.
-Regular rest breaks, stretches and exercises through the day will also help with keeping your body pain free while working from home.
+Then take regular rest breaks, and do stretches and exercises through the day.
+This will also help with keeping your body pain free while working from home.
 Contact us at the East Brighton Physiotherapy Centre if we can be of more help with making working from home more comfortable and productive for you.

 Core Stability in 4-point Kneeling